flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 `r tab.simple("Boot ROM", tab.first=TRUE, tab.active=TRUE)`

 Here lies the most critical and fragile program of this console.
-Similarly to the Playstation 3 (again, both share IBM technology), the Xenon hides **32 KB ROM** that stores the first stage of the boot loader, along with Microsoft's RSA public keys and SHA-1 hashes used to decrypt and validate further boot stages, respectively `r cite("operating_system-boot_process")`.
+Similarly to the PlayStation 3 (again, both share IBM technology), the Xenon hides **32 KB ROM** that stores the first stage of the boot loader, along with Microsoft's RSA public keys and SHA-1 hashes used to decrypt and validate further boot stages, respectively `r cite("operating_system-boot_process")`.

 This area happens to be **unencrypted**, as the security system is not set up yet and the CPU only understands unencrypted machine code, but it's not a concern for Microsoft since the boot ROM is sealed within the CPU die and the public key can't be used against the system.
 Although, being a 'ROM' also means that this code can't be patched after it leaves the factory.